Matching on Generalized Propensity Scores with Continuous Exposures: Asymptotic Properties

-Suppose our parametric model for the GPS is $e(w,\mathbf{c}) = g^{-1}_{\mathbf{\Phi}}({\bf c})$, where $g$ is known.
-We estimate $\hat{\mathbf{\Phi}}$ by maximum likelihood estimation.
-More specifically, we denote $\hat{\mu}_{\textsc{gps}}(w; \hat{\mathbf{\Phi}})$ as the matching estimator with estimated GPS.
-We state the following theorem. \begin{theorem}[Asymptotic Normality with estimated GPS] Assume Assumptions 1-3, the uniform boundedness and the almost sure convergence assumption (A2-3 in the Supplementary Material) hold.
-The GPS is estimated by a parametric model parameterized by $\mathbf{\Phi}$.
+\begin{theorem}[Asymptotic Normality with estimated GPS] Assume Assumptions 1-4, the uniform boundedness and the convergence in probability assumption (S.2'-3 in the Supplementary Materials) hold.
+The GPS model has a parametric specification with parameter vector $\boldsymbol{\theta}$ and the estimated parameter $\hat{\boldsymbol{\theta}}$ is estimated by MLE.
+Then, the matching estimator $\hat{\mu}_{\textsc{gps}} (w; \hat{\boldsymbol{\theta}})$ satisfies

-\end{theorem} Theorem~\ref{theorem6} states that no matter whether we match on the true GPS or the estimated GPS, the asymptotic properties are unchanged.
-Importantly, the asymptotic variance remains the same if the maximum likelihood estimation at the first step has convergence rate $N^{-1/2}$.
-As long as the first step estimation has convergence rate satisfying $o_p\{(N\delta)^{-1/2}\}$, which also holds for many semi-/non-parametric estimations of the GPS, Theorem~\ref{theorem6} holds.
+\end{theorem} Theorem~\ref{theorem6} states that no matter whether we match on the true GPS or the GPS consistently estimated by a parametric model, the asymptotic properties are unchanged.
+Importantly, the asymptotic variance remains the same if the GPS model has a parametric specification and thus the estimated parameter obtained by MLE in the GPS model has a convergence rate of $N^{-1/2}$.
+In Section S.2.1 of the Supplementary Materials, we give some discussion of the properties of the matching estimator using the GPS estimated by non-parametric models, which will be pursued in more detail in future work.